selfmadecode/Naija.LGA.Net/README.md

-# Naija.Grid.Net
+# Naija.LGA.Net

-# The **NaijaGrid** package provides a simple and efficient way to retrieve data about Nigerian states and their Local Government Areas (LGAs).
+This package provides a simple way to retrieve data about Nigerian states and their Local Government Areas (LGAs).
-# Designed for developers working with location-based services or administrative data in Nigeria, this package simplifies access to structured state and LGA data.
+Designed for developers working with location-based services or administrative data in Nigeria.

 ## Features